Archita0102/PD-OpenLANE-Workshop/README.md

 -	One good thing about openLANE is that changes can be made on the flight .
 Making changes in the original file the number will be updated on the config.tcl file
--	Running the synthesis : run_synthesis.
+-	Running the synthesis : `run_synthesis`.
 This will run the abc and yosys synthesis.

 <p align="center">